Some posts contain compensated links. Please read this disclaimer for more info.

 Medjugorje is located 185 kilometers from Split.
 The journey takes anywhere from 1.5 to 4 hours depending on your mode of transport.

 Split To Medjugorje Bus

 As always, taking a bus is your cheapest mode of transport in Croatia, and there are several companies that will take you from the Split bus station or airport to Medjugorje.
 Travel times vary from 2.5 to 4 hours depending on the bus you take and the number of stops along the way.
 Bus tickets cost €7- €18.

-By far the most time efficient and comfortable mode of transport from Split to Medjugorje is a private transfer.
+By far the most time-efficient and comfortable mode of transport is to take a private transfer from Split to Medjugorje.

 With several people traveling together, a private transfer from Split to Medjugorje becomes very affordable and allows you to travel in 5-star style for a fraction of the price than traveling alone.

 More Info About Medjugorje